A botanical art practice by Sherin Siew using pressed plant material as medium and subject.

 — Lanceolate leaves

-Florascopic is an invitation to slow down and look closely; to read a plant’s form, growth, and behaviour by means of composition.
+Florascopic is an invitation to slow down and look closely; to read a plant’s form, growth, and response as it is preserved and composed.

 Hydrangea macrophylla